lucasepe/toolkit/wactl/README_en.md

 Your support motivates me to continue developing and improving this software.

-Upon making a donation, please send me an email with your "app key," and I will generate and send you a license that unlocks all features.
+Upon making a donation, please send me an email with your "app key," and I will generate and send you an activation code that unlocks all features.

-If you have a license to unlock all features, create the environment variable WACTL_LIC to store the license.
+Once you have the activation code, create the environment variable WACTL_LIC to save it.

 Thank you for your generosity!